vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 }
 ```

-### Generative Summarization
+### Generative Summarization Grounded in Data

 If you'd like to use "Grounded Generation" -- <Config v="names.product"/>'s
 groundbreaking way of producing generative summaries on top of your own data --
-you can submit a SummarizationRequest alongside your query.
+you can submit a `SummarizationRequest` alongside your query.
 This produces a
 summary that atttempts to answer the end-user's question, citing the results
 as references.
 The format of the summary request is as follows: